August 5, 2020

 to receive power and wealth and wisdom and strength

-- Can you remember a time when you experienced the wound of rejection?
+- Can you remember a time when you experienced the wounds of rejection?

-- Have you responded to Jesus’ invitation to receive his grace and embrace?
+- Have you responded to Jesus’ invitation to receive his grace and embrace his forgiveness?
 If not, why not?

-- What do you notice about the power of this move to respond to rejection with embrace– even preemptively?
+- What do you notice about the power of this move to respond to rejection with embracing—even preemptively?